On This Page

 Preparing for a Feeding Evaluation

 Before we can schedule an interdisciplinary feeding evaluation, we must receive an order from a Gillette or community physician.
 The order must specify the need for an interdisciplinary feeding evaluation or for an evaluation by a speech and language pathologist, an occupational therapist and a dietitian.

 Once we receive an order, we contact families to schedule an evaluation.
 Both before and after a feeding evaluation, our team communicates extensively with your referring physician to ensure coordinated care.

-We might ask families to bring silverware, food, drinks and cups/bottles commonly used in the household to the evaluation.
-If applicable, we might also ask families to provide information on formulas, quantities and rates of tube feeding.
+We might ask families to bring to the evaluation the silverware, food, drinks and cups or bottles they commonly use.
+If applicable, we might ask families to provide information on formulas, quantities and rates of tube feeding.

 Locations of Service

 651-291-2848 or 800-719-4040 (toll-free)Learn More »